 As a module leader, Dr Islam teaches International Logistics for postgraduate students.
 Currently he is supervising one postgraduate researcher in Port centric logistics area.

-Born and brought in Bangladesh, a least developed country, in 1965;
+Born and brought up in Bangladesh, in 1965;

 Completed school education from Mokter Para High School, Naogaon,1980;